America at 250: The Arc of Global Influence

 The United States finds itself in a world that bears little resemblance to the one in which the Declaration of Independence was signed.
 The transformation of military power, technology, and the international economy have had consequential impacts on US social and economic life, and on America's global influence.

 As the United States prepares to celebrate its 250th anniversary, the Chicago Council on Global Affairs will explore the historical arc of the nation's understanding of itself and its global role.
-Through a series of high-level dialogues, expert perspectives, public and private programs, and a signature conference, the Council will engage with the critical questions that will define America's future: How should the United States leverage its capabilities and influence in a more competitive, multipolar world?
-In what ways will US technological power reshape society?
-And how might US leadership charter the nation into its next chapter?
+Through a series of high-level dialogues, expert perspectives, public and private programs, and the America at 250 Global Forum, the Council will engage with the critical questions that will define America's future.

 "While the 250th is certainly a time to celebrate (birthdays matter), a national conversation about America’s next steps is essential."